 Bailey & Moore offers a pathway review service that can help get to the root of these issues by starting with 2 fundamental questions:

-- What service does the commissioner want to commission for its population?
+- What service does the Integrated Care System want to commission for its population?

 - What service is the provider ready, willing and able to provide?

 Once the skeleton of the agreed pathway has been mapped out, more productive debate can be had around issues such as the appropriate activity volume, how the activity will be recorded and what is a fair price.